-A crucial part of selling any home in New York is the open house.
+A crucial part of selling any condo, co-op or townhouse in New York is the open house.
 When done right it can solicit multiple offers and more than cover the costs of it.
 When done poorly it can end up being a waste of both time and money.
 If you’re going to make it work you have to have it well planned out and organized.
 With a good combination of timing, marketing, and advertising you can see your investment pay off big.

-If you’re not familiar with the concept, an open house is a block of time when a property is available for viewing.
+If you are not familiar with the concept; an open house is a block of time when a property is available for viewing.
 It typically runs for 1-3 hours and is normally held on a weekend afternoon.
-People can just walk in and view the property for themselves to get an idea of what living there would be like.
+People can walk in and view the property for themselves to get an idea of what living there would be like.
 The listing agent will be present at all time to show people around and answer any questions.

-However, many buildings in New York, especially co-ops, do not allow open houses.
-Some require that two agents be present at all times, others only allow open houses by appointment and others still have no restrictions whatsoever.
+However; many buildings in New York, especially co-ops, do not allow open houses or have restrictions.
+Some require that two agents be present at all times; others only allow open houses by appointment, and others still have no restrictions whatsoever.

-Every part of the plan for the open house should be well taught out before you advertise the date.
-Go through each of these areas and you’ll be able to plan and execute the best open house possible.
+Every part of the plan for the open house should be well thought out before you advertise the date.
+Go through each of these areas, and you’ll be able to plan and execute the best open house possible.

 The first thing to decide is what the best time and date is for hosting the open house.
 Sunday is the most common day, a legacy of the days when the real estate section of the Sunday newspaper drove most of the traffic.
 You’ll want it to be a time when you can attract the most potential buyers so stick with Sunday from 11-5pm, the most popular time slot.

 The only exception to the Sunday rule is if it falls near a national or religious holiday.
 If that happens; you should maybe consider either skipping the weekend or try a weeknight open house.
 After work hours on Tuesday and Wednesday from 6-7pm can work but know that weekday open houses can be hit and miss.